 The federal government also offers a Repayment Assistance Plan for federal loans.
 Federal RAP and Alberta RAP work closely together.
 The Government of Canada website provides a Repayment Assistance Estimator to see if a student is eligible to receive repayment assistance.

 Borrowers with both Canada and Alberta student loans only need to submit one Repayment Assistance Plan Application, to the National Student Loans Service Centre to be considered for both programs.
 The financial eligibility criteria are the same for each program, and borrowers who qualify for both programs will have the same RAP eligibility period for both Alberta Student Loans and Canada Student Loans.
 The affordable payment calculated for each borrower will be apportioned between federal and provincial loans.

 Borrowers who only have Alberta student loans and borrowers residing outside of Canada can apply for Alberta RAP by contacting the Alberta Student Aid Service Centre or by accessing the paper Alberta RAP application.
 Borrowers residing outside of Canada are not eligible to apply for Federal RAP for their federal loans but are eligible to apply for Alberta RAP for their provincial loans.

 RAP is not available on Alberta student loans that have already been returned to the Government of Alberta due to default.
-For loans that have been returned, borrowers must contact Service Alberta, Crown Debt Collections at 780-427-3244 to discuss repayment options.
+For loans that have been returned, borrowers must contact Treasury Board and Finance, Crown Debt Collections at 780-427-3244 to discuss repayment options.